 Introduction

 The aim of this brief paper is to draw on evidence to identify distinctions within those forms of research which are to significant degrees practitioner driven.
+It is one of two strands of writing from a report for a UK government funder (Shaw, Lunt and Mitchell, 2014).
+One strand focuses on the practice implications of the review (Lunt and Shaw, forthcoming) and the challenges it raises for research commissioner and agencies (Lunt and Shaw, with Leung, 2015).
+The second strand, as represented in the present article, develops a proposed conceptual framework for understanding practitioner research.
+The contextualization is common to each article.

 Research planned and conducted in substantial ways by practitioners occurs in fields as varied as education, adult social care services, diverse health sector occupations, social work with children, clinical psychology, pharmacy, and probation practice.
 Practitioner research possesses elements of both practice intervention and inquiry.
 It is embraced, sometimes without question, as an element of good practice within a profession.

 Drawing on research by other and ourselves, practitioner research has been characterized as including the following five characteristics: